Tax year 2026

 How Box 3 works in 2026

-After the Hoge Raad ruled the old flat-yield system unconstitutional, the Netherlands now taxes a notional return computed separately per asset category.
-For 2026, the indicative forfait yields are roughly 1,44% for savings, 6,04% for investments, and 2,62% for debts.
-The taxable base is what remains after the tax-free allowance, taxed at 36%.
+Box 3 is the wealth-tax box.
+It does not look at the actual interest, dividends, or capital gains your assets produced.
+Instead, the law assumes a fixed yield (the forfait) on each asset category and taxes that.
+The Hoge Raad ruled the old single-yield system unconstitutional, so since 2023 there is now a notional return computed separately per category.
+For 2026, the indicative forfait yields are roughly 1,28% for savings, 6% for investments, and 2,7% for debts.
+The taxable base is what remains after the tax-free allowance (€59,357 per person, doubled for fiscal partners), and that base is taxed at 36%.

 Frequently asked questions